 Do you fall into this trap over and over?

 There is a better way.
 Amy was using my S.T.O.P.
-Method that is featured in The Calm Mom Formula Quick-Start Guide.
+Method that is featured in The Happier Mom Toolkit.
 Want your own copy?
 Click the image below.

 She reminded herself that she has a choice, she paused to take a breath, followed by practicing grace.
 This all resulted in a Win.

 2 – Setting the right expectations is everything in parenting